keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - The idea of the pilot light is an analogy that comes from the gas heater.
 In a gas heater, a small flame that’s always on and can quickly ignite the entire furnace to heat up a house.
 This scenario is similar to a backup-and-restore scenario.
 - For example, with AWS you can maintain a pilot light by configuring and running the most critical core elements of your system in AWS.
 When the time comes for recovery, you can rapidly provision a full-scale production environment around the critical core that has always been running.

+### What are Blue-Green deployments?
+- One of the challenges with automating deployments is the cut-over from the final stage of testing to live production.
+You usually need to do this quickly in order to minimize downtime.
+- The Blue-Green deployment approach does this by ensuring you have two production environments, as identical as possible.
+At any time one of them, let's say blue for the example, is live.
+As you prepare a new release of your software you do your final stage of testing in the green environment.
+Once the software is working in the green environment, you switch the router so that all incoming requests go to the green environment - the blue one is now idle.
+- Blue-green deployment also gives you a rapid way to rollback - if anything goes wrong you switch the router back to your blue environment.
+- CloudFormation and CodeDeploy (AWS's version of Jenkins) both support this deployment technique.

 ### What is Amazon Data Lifecycle Manager?
 - You can use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes.
 - Automating snapshot management helps you to: